 - 1. Chiropractors who are members in good standing of the Chiropractors' Association of Saskatchewan (CAS) and accredited by the WCB to provide services to injured workers can access the following at www.wcbsask.com:

-- Accreditation Standards and Service Provider Guidelines for Chiropractors Providing Services to Saskatchewan WCB Customers.
+- a.
+Practice standards for chiropractic service providers.

 - b.
 Accreditation requirements.

 - c.
 Primary Chiropractic and Physical Therapy Soft Tissue Treatment Guidelines.

 - d.
-Primary Care Provider Review process.
+Fees.

 - e.
-Fees.
+Complex case criteria.

 - f.
 Reporting forms, and

 - g.
 Primary Authorization to Treat forms.